azzamsa/awesome-cl-software/README.md

 #### FPS

+- [CotD](https://github.com/gwathlobal/CotD) - A roguelike battle of Angels and Demons in the streets of a Human city.
+[GPL3].
 - [Jak and Daxter](https://en.wikipedia.org/wiki/Jak_and_Daxter) - Jak and Daxter.
 [Proprietary].
 - [Option-9](https://github.com/psilord/option-9) -  A Shoot'em Up Game.
 No license specified.
 - [Shootman](https://github.com/Shinmera/shootman) - a shootman game.